 At the writing of this article, Azure Communication Services is in a Preview version, at 1.0.0 beta 2.
 So it will be a while until it is fully functional.
 If they stay true to what they have promised, Azure Communication Services will be a fierce competitor in the communications industry.

-Stay tuned for the next blog post in this series where we’ll get started with the Preview version and show you how to set up a simple video chat demo!
+In the next blog post in this series, we get started and show you how to set up a simple video chat demo.
+Read on![/vc_column_text][/vc_column][/vc_row]